 Fabric earns high marks for being extremely flexible and comfortable.
 Seamless design provides a sleek appearance.
 Available in numerous sizes and several colors.
+Great choice for leisure days and casual wear.

 Not quite as slimming as some competing options.